jdutchfoy/ten-thousand/README.md

 -----------------------------------------------------------------------------------------------------------
 LAB - Class 07
 Project: ten-thousand - version 2
-Author: Tyler Huntley & Dutch Foy
-Links and Resources
+Author: Tyler Huntley (Dutch never showed up to lab to work this assignment) Links and Resources
 [ChatGPT](https://openai.com/)
 How to initialize/run your application (where applicable)